CLIMAAX/HEATWAVES/heat_wave_risk_description.md

 This workflow is designed to help in exploring the local and regional risks presented by heatwaves, and assessing the impact of climate change on the heatwave hazard.

-A heatwave is defined by the maximum daily temperature exceeding a certain threshold for a certain minimum amount of time.
-Various definitions are used in different methodologies for heatwave risk assessments, and in this workflow we will explore the heatwave hazard based on several commonly used methodologies.
+A heatwave is defined by the maximum and minimum daily temperature exceeding a certain threshold for a certain minimum amount of time.
+Various definitions are used in different methodologies for heatwave risk assessments, and in this workflow, we will explore the heatwave hazard based on several commonly used methodologies.
 The risk assessment focuses on the health risks presented to vulnerable populations.

 ### Heatwave hazard assessment under climate change

 #### Heatwave hazard assessment open data products
 There are several applications available online that allow the user to explore heatwave hazards for European regions without the need to perform their own calculations.
 Below is an overview of such resources.
 We recommend to explore these resources first, before using the more detailed CLIMAAX workflow.

 The resources below provide information on heatwave indicators that are already aggregated to specific locations or regions using a specific methodology.
-This may not be sufficient for a more detailed assessment, which is why the CLIMAAX workflow is provided - it allows for more flexibility in analyzing the data with the possibility of selecting specific definitions of heatwave events (i.e. the thresholds for temperature and time duration) and defining your own area of interest.
+This may not be sufficient for a more detailed assessment, which is why the CLIMAAX workflow is provided - it allows for more flexibility in analyzing the data with the possibility of selecting specific definitions of heatwave events (i.e. the thresholds for temperature and time duration) and defining your area of interest.

 **Resources available on the Copernicus Climate Data Store (C3S):**